HIE is a devastating condition that babies are sometimes born with. Find out about the causes and symptoms here, as well as who can help!

 In order to treat HIE, therapeutic hypothermia, or a cooling of the body, is the most effective.
 This can involve placing cooling patches over the baby’s body, or a cooling cap can be worn.
 While this has shown to reduce death and disability in many cases, sadly this treatment cannot be used for all cases of HIE, as the most tragic cases are fatal.

 HIE is a condition that’s contracted at birth, and it can be devastating for the child and their entire family.
-If you have recently had a baby born with HIE, call us at (212) 986-7353.
-At Wingate, Russoti, Shapiro & Halperin, LLP we are the experienced New York birth injury lawyers that will review your case, and help you through the next steps.
+If you have recently had a baby born with HIE in New York, call us at (212) 986-7353.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP we are the experienced New York birth injury lawyers that will review your case, and help you through the next steps.

 We claimed that the baby should have been delivered by emergency C-Section or forceps delivery.
 He was ultimately diagnosed with cerebral palsy and spastic quadriparesis.